-LetLoos transferrable shower units are easy to operate and are created to handle heavy usage.
-The simple controls and roomy interior allows construction workers to enjoy a nice shower anytime they need to.
+LetLoos’ transferrable shower units are easy to operate and are created to handle heavy usage.
+The simple controls and roomy interior allow construction workers to enjoy a nice shower anytime they need to.
 Our expert staff will deliver to the site the following day, identify the best area to put your unit(s) and provide a full install.

 Mains Connected Toilet

-Our mains-connected transportable toilets are an affordable option for long-term work projects.
-This product allows workers to take advantage of the mains water access and complete flushing facilities while working on-site, and it also:
+Our mains-connected portable toilets for construction sites are an affordable option for long-term work projects.
+This product allows workers to take advantage of the mains water access and complete flushing facilities while working on-site.
+It also: